ICT Human Resources Capacity Building for Citizens and other stakeholders

-Information and Communication technologies (ICTs) are increasingly being recognized as essential tool for development – tools that can empower citizens, enhance skills, increase productivity, and improve governance at all levels.
+Information and Communication technologies (ICTs) are increasingly being recognized as essential tools for development: tools that can empower citizens, enhance skills, increase productivity, and improve governance at all levels.

 Government of Sri Lanka (GoSL) aims to use ICT to foster social integration, peace, economic growth and poverty reduction.
 A key anticipated outcome is more effective, citizen centered, and transparent government through ICT enabled governance.

-The Internet connectivity a citizen’s right program also known as the “free Wi-Fi” was spearheaded by the ICTA along with the support of all telecommunication operators in Sri Lanka.
+The Government’s objective is to enable its citizens to engage in policy making of the government and contribution towards good governance.
+The “free Wi-Fi” programme was spearheaded by the ICTA along with the support of all telecommunication operators in Sri Lanka.
 The objective of this program was to facilitate easy and affordable access to the Internet for the Sri Lankan citizens.
-The Government’s objective is to enable its citizens to engage in policy making of the government and contribution towards good governance.

-In the past, many rural ICT development strategies in Sri Lanka did not achieve intended targets and outcomes.
-This was mainly due to the fact that the people were not fully aware of the benefits of such programs and could not adapt the contents of such programs to their day – to day activities.
+In the past, many rural ICT development strategies in Sri Lanka did not achieve their intended targets and outcomes.
+This was mainly due because the people were not fully aware of the benefits of such programs and could not adapt the contents of such programs to their day to day activities.
 The situation is somewhat similar in many other countries of the world.

-The proposed scope of the work will consider above matters and offer practical solution to fill in the gaps.
+The proposed scope of work will consider above matters and offer practical solutions to fill in the gaps.
 Its main role is social mobilization of ICT development strategies.
-Our methodology is making people aware of these facilities, encouraging and guiding them to use those will lead to successful ICT enablement of citizens.
+Our methodology is to while encouraging and guiding them, make people aware that the use of these facilities, will lead to successful ICT enablement of citizens.

-Finally, project impact is empowering people with practical ICT skills that can be used for their day to day activities, promote entrepreneurship, and expand their income through the use of ICT technologies and to act as citizen journalists for national development.
-This will facilitate the development of an environment conductive to the achievement of the nation’s intellectual, cultural, and social aspirations through ICT.
+And the expected project impact is empowering people with practical ICT skills that can be used for their day to day activities, promote entrepreneurship, and expand their income through the use of ICT technologies and to act as citizen journalists for national development.
+This will facilitate the development of an environment conducive to the achievement of the nation’s intellectual, cultural, and social aspirations through ICT.